-TMH, TNM and TCR have been consolidated in the MBU operating segment of the Group since May 31, recognized as a separable asset.
+TMH, TNM and TCR have been consolidated in the MBU operating segment of the Group since May 31, 2009.

+The goodwill arising on this acquisition partly represents the assembled workforce that can not be recognized as a separable asset.
 Further, the customer contract value recognized only represents the customers and services rendered to them existing on the acquisition date, while the majority of the goodwill represents the value of, and the future expected revenues from, customers to be acquired from the acquisition date and the planned extension of services.